SovereignCloudStack/k8s-harbor/docs/harbor_backup_restore.md

 - Your cluster is Kubernetes version 1.20 or greater
 - Your cluster is running a [CSI driver](https://kubernetes-csi.github.io/docs/drivers.html) capable of support volume snapshots at the [v1 API level](https://kubernetes.io/blog/2020/12/10/kubernetes-1.20-volume-snapshot-moves-to-ga/).
-  To enable creating volume snapshots the [snapshot-controller](https://kubernetes-csi.github.io/docs/snapshot-controller.html) and its CRDs should be deployed in the Kubernetes cluster as well.
+  To enable creating volume snapshots, the [snapshot-controller](https://kubernetes-csi.github.io/docs/snapshot-controller.html) and its CRDs should be deployed in the Kubernetes cluster as well.
 The snapshot-controller is independent of any CSI Driver.
 These prerequisites come out of the box with the SCS KaaS solution.